The Wind (1928 film): Retrospective assessment

 In a retrospective of silent films, the Museum of Modern Art screened The Wind and included a review of the film in their program.
 They wrote, "What makes The Wind such an eloquent coda to its dying medium is Seastrom's and Gish's distillation of their art forms to the simplest, most elemental form: there are no frills.
 Seastrom was always at his best as a visual poet of natural forces impinging on human drama; in his films, natural forces convey drama and control human destiny.
 Gish, superficially fragile and innocent, could plumb the depths of her steely soul and find the will to prevail.
 The genius of both Seastrom and Gish comes to a climactic confluence in The Wind.
 Gish is Everywoman, subject to the most basic male brutality and yet freshly open to the possibility of romance.
 As a result, the film offers a quintessential cinematic moment of the rarest and most transcendentally pure art."

+Biographer Lewis Jacobs compares The Wind favorably to Austrian-American filmmaker Erich von Stroheim’s 1924 masterpiece Greed:

+Jacobs adds that Seastrom, in his treatment of American Midwesterners was “as uncompromising as von Stroheim in depicting it.”

+Theme

+The chief thematic element of the picture is suggested by the title, namely “human lives molded by the elements.”
+Jacobs writes:

+Film historian Scott Eyman locates the theme in a social issue that preoccupied Hollywood in the late 1920s: “the dangers of the city, and the homicidal small-mindedness of the country.”
+Eyman writes: